Dusting off outdated patterns

 CBC News – March 9, 2012

-As Japan prepares to mark the first anniversary of the 2011 triple disaster, nuclear evacuees in a city near the ruined Fukushima Daiichi plant wonder how long they’ll have to wait before they can move on with their lives.
+As people in Japan prepare to mark the first anniversary of the 2011 triple disaster, nuclear evacuees in a city near the ruined Fukushima Daiichi plant wonder how long they’ll have to wait to move on with their lives.